opentyler/turso-orm/README.md

 ## 🙏 Acknowledgments

-- [libsql team](https://github.com/libsql/libsql) for the excellent database engine
+- [Turso team](https://github.com/tursodatabase) for the excellent database platform
 - [Cloudflare](https://cloudflare.com) for the Workers platform
 - Rust community for the amazing ecosystem